Harry-Thasarathan/TCVC/README.md

 pip install -r requirements.txt
 ```
 ### Dataset:
 In order to train our automatic video colorization network for anime, we generate a dataset of 60k frames from about 8 episodes of season 1 of the original Dragonball TV show obtained from legal sources.
 To do so we wrote a script [FrameExtraction.py]('FrameExtraction.py') in which a path to the video file and output folder for the extracted frames can be specified.
+You can use the same script to extract frames for your own favorite tv show episodes by specifying the video file paths.
 ```bash
 python FrameExtraction.py --video_path [video path] --output_path [output path]
 ```